aladinovitch/Preemptive-WeakAuras/README.md

 ---

 # 🔮 Shadow Priest Rotation

-This section outlines the WeakAuras (WA) string and documentation for the single-target, calculated rotation tool for Shadow Priests in WotLK for PvP / PvE.
+This section outlines the documentation and WeakAuras (WA) string for the single-target rotation tool designed for Shadow Priests in WotLK (PvP/PvE).
+It comes complete with the **preemptive 2-second** cue, displaying the next spell before it becomes available.

 ## 🔑 Design Philosophy & Core Automation
 This WA is built on the premise of **preemptive sequencing** and **dynamic gear-based optimization**, moving beyond simple DoT tracking to identify peak burst windows.